iscmiguelsamaniego/utilmobilelite/README.md

 # utilmobilelite
-It's a utility for works with sqlite and javascript
+It's a utility for works with sqlite and php